 Salvation Army - Many people may not realize it, but the Salvation Army is both a Social Service Agency and a church.
 They also provide people with crisis assistance.
 Some of the resources they can offer include rent/mortgage help, and money for electric and heating bills.
-They also provide holiday and Christmas assistance and gifts.
+They also provide free holiday as well as Christmas assistance and gifts.
 Another priority is on addressing housing issues, which will include homeless prevention, shelter, and transitional housing too.
 More Salvation Army assistance Ontario County.

 Canandaigua Salvation Army centers are some of the leading non-profits to call for general information, referrals, and advice as well.
 Some programs are focused on senior citizens, and some on the unemployed.
 Learn about government aid such as food stamps and more.
 They can also refer people to New York foreclosure prevention programs.
 Read more.

-Housing assistance, including homeless prevention, shelters and transitional apartments, can help Ontario County New York families.
+Housing assistance, including rehousing for the low income as a form of homeless prevention, shelters and transitional apartments, can help Ontario County New York families.
 Assistance is also offered for the homeless.
 The programs provide a place to stay, case management, and help in locating and moving into a new home.
 More on transitional housing Ontario County.

 Ontario County Action Program is a regional agency that supports nearby Wayne too.
 The community action agency and its case managers partner with struggling families, the low income, seniors, and others.
 Both emergency assistance and case management is provided.